 * Click here for rating key

-Quattro at Whistler Restaurant Review: Antonio Corsi treats diners like family in his warm and intimate Italian restaurant.
-Cozy fireplaces and an open kitchen set the stage here, where owner Antonio Corsi welcomes guests like family.
-The signature experience is the antipasto platter ($18 per person) featuring no fewer than a dozen choice items that range from grilled radicchio bocconcini, succulent prawns and Dungeness crab, to grilled calamari steak.
+Quattro at Whistler Restaurant Review: Cozy fireplaces and an open kitchen set the stage here, where owner Antonio Corsi welcomes guests like family.
+The signature experience is the antipasto platter ($18 per person) with no fewer than a dozen items, ranging from grilled radicchio bocconcini, prawns and Dungeness crab, to grilled calamari steak.
 Among the pastas, a must-try is the cheeky "for Italians only” garlicky spaghetti Quattro.
 We also recommend the spaghetti pescatore with prawns, scallops, clams, fresh herbs, tomato and white wine.
 Pistachio-crusted sea bass, pressed Cornish game hen, and prosciutto-wrapped roasted veal chop are equally noteworthy.
 Chef Jeremie Trottier's five-course L’abbuffata menu, served family-style, is a true Roman feast for two or more persons.
-Pistachio-crusted sea bass and the lamb rack with a Dijon mustard crust, thyme and fig succo are also noteworthy.
-Sweet endings include a classic tiramisu or Italian cheese plate.
+Sweet endings include a classic tiramisu and Italian cheese plate.
 Quattro’s wine list offers everything from fine Champagnes, reds and whites, mostly from Italy and California, to half bottles and celebratory large formats.
-Finish with an artisan vin santo with biscotti for dipping.
+Finish with an amaro or artisan vin santo with biscotti for dipping.
 Service is always discreet and attentive.